 Part of Wellcome Collection, the Wellcome Library provides insight and information to anyone seeking to understand medicine and its role in society, past and present.
 It is one of the world's major resources for the study of medical history and provides access to a growing collection of contemporary biomedical information resources relating to consumer health, popular science, biomedical ethics and the public understanding of science.
-In 2009, the Wellcome Library embarked on a five-year transformation strategy to create a groundbreaking digital library, allowing online open access to its collections, and building its profile as a major cultural destination as well as a world-class academic research library.
+Since 2010 the library has been engaged in a large scale digitization program, allowing online open access to its collections while building its profile as a world-class academic research library and major cultural destination.

 WHO Library & Information Networks for Knowledge: Historical Collection